A note on Teissier problem for nef classes: Introduction

 \subsection{Organization}

 The remaining part is organized as follows.
-In Section \ref{sect-hi} we will present some properties of limits of pairs satisfying Hodge index theorem.
-In Section \ref{sect-pf} we will first provide a general theorem, and then prove results stated above.
-In Section \ref{ext}, we discuss certain extensions of our results to more settings.
+In Section \ref{sect-exmp} we will exhibit several examples concerning the optimality of our results.
+In Section \ref{sect-hi} some general properties of limits of pairs satisfying Hodge index theorem will be presented.
+In Section \ref{sect-pf} we will prove results stated above.
+In Section \ref{ext}, we discuss certain extensions of our results to more general settings where some of the $(1,1)$-classes are NOT necessarily nef.